Kimberlee97/tp/docs/UserGuide.md

 **How it works:**
 * Only the address field is searched
 * To match an exact phrase, wrap it in quotation marks (" ").
-Homey will then return only addresses containing that contiguous phrase.
+Homey will then return **only addresses containing that contiguous phrase**.
 * All general search rules apply: case-insensitive matching, partial matching, multiple keywords, and flexible keyword order

 Examples: